Written by Stacey Kelleher and Brandi Brucks.

 Signs Your Child Is Ready to Be Potty Trained

 You’re probably looking forward to changing your very last diaper, but is your child ready?
-Here are some signs your toddler may be ready to potty train, from the American Academy of Pediatrics
+Here are some signs your toddler is ready for potty training:

 - They are able to put clothing on and take it off.